-My friend, Warren, has reminded me of something that Eric Hoffer once said: “Too many words blur and dilute ideas…there is not an idea that cannot be expressed in 200 words.”
-By a pleasant coincidence, I was at the same time paging through Diario napoletano by Domenico Rea, a collection of short “postcard”-type observations on Naples, published in 1971.
+My friend, Warren, has reminded me of what Eric Hoffer once said: “Too many words blur and dilute ideas…there is not an idea that cannot be expressed in 200 words.”
+By pleasant coincidence, I was at the same time paging through Diario napoletano by Domenico Rea, a collection of short “postcard”-type observations on Naples, published in 1971.

 was born in Naples and spent most of his life in

 fits into the genre of Neo-Realism,

 it has much less of an in-your-face attitude than much